Do you want to learn how to use calisthenics to build muscle?

-You can’t expect to do the exact same thing over and over and make progress.
+You can’t expect to do the same thing over and over and make progress.

-As you get stronger, you will need to slowly improve your workouts over time.
+As you get stronger, you will need to improve your workouts over time slowly.

-This can be done in a variety of ways such as increasing frequency, sets, reps, and even adding weights to your calisthenics movements.
+You can progressively overload in various ways, such as increasing frequency, sets, reps, and even adding weights to your calisthenics movements.

 There are so many ways you can enhance the workout.

-This gives your muscles time to become accustomed to your training routine and decreases the chance of injury.
+Gradual changes give your muscles time to become accustomed to your training routine and decrease the chance of injury.

 5. Learn How To Eat For Muscle Growth

-Now that you have your workout in place, the next component is diet.
+Now that you have your workout, the next component is diet.